Darling River Run Touring Route, Map & Guide

 Day 12 — Experience Lake Mungo NP

+Welcome to Mungo National Park!
 While today may not involve driving, there are plenty of exciting activities to keep you engaged.
-At Mungo Lodge, you have the option to relax and indulge in some pampering.
+At Mungo Lodge you have the option to relax and indulge in some pampering.
 However, if you're up for exploration, Mungo National Park offers a captivating experience.

+One must-see attraction for all visitors is the renowned 'Walls of China.'
+This iconic formation not only exhibits stunning natural beauty but also carries profound spiritual importance.
 Designated as a World Heritage site, Lake Mungo boasts evidence of continuous human habitation spanning over 40,000 years.
 It is part of the larger Willandra Lakes World Heritage Area, comprising seventeen dry lakes.

 While the lakes last held permanent water over 10,000 years ago, they once teemed with life.
 Aboriginal people gathered mussels, fished for Murray cod and golden perch, hunted wallabies and rat kangaroos, and collected emu eggs.
-Evidence of their activities can still be found in ancient fireplaces, indigenous burial sites, and fossilized remains of extinct species like the short-faced kangaroo.
+Evidence of their activities can still be found in ancient fireplaces, indigenous burial sites, and fossilised remains of extinct species like the short-faced kangaroo.

 The park also offers glimpses into its European past.
 Before becoming a national park, Mungo served as an operational sheep station, and remnants of heritage buildings from that era still dot the landscape.
+Conveniently located just over an hour's drive from Wentworth and approximately an hour from the Darling River near Pooncarie, Mungo National Park is easily accessible.
+For the best experience, plan your visit during autumn, winter, or spring, when you can avoid the extreme summer heat and fully appreciate the park's wonders.

 Day 13 — Lake Mungo to Wentworth

-Route Overview:
+Route Overview

+The last leg of the adventure includes an excellent accommodation option at the end of your Darling River Run.
 Lake Paika Station is an apt way to finish your journey, a place to put your feet up, reflect, and enjoy some great hospitality.
+Visit Wentworth, then head across to Lake Paika — perfect for those who have not been to see where the Darling River joins the Murray River.

-Drive Lake Mungo <> Wentworth
+Lake Mungo <> Wentworth

-• Arumpo Rd
+- Arumpo Rd

-• Silver City Hwy
+- Silver City Hwy

-Meals & Provisions:
+Meals & Provisions

-• Wentworth (Meals, Fuel, Supermarket, Pubs)
+- Wentworth (Meals, Fuel, Supermarket, Pubs)

-Towns, Parks, & Localities:
+Towns, Parks & Localities

 About Wentworth